Meditation Anchors: How to Choose a Focus That Fits Today

 How a meditation anchor works in attention training

-A meditation anchor works by giving attention a repeatable target instead of asking the mind to go blank.
-The basic cycle is choose, notice, wander, recognize, and return kindly.
+A meditation anchor works by giving attention a repeatable target instead of asking the mind to become blank.
+In research terms, the useful training loop is simple: choose an object, attend to it, notice distraction, recognize what happened, and return with less self-criticism.

-Per the CDC, 14.2% of U.S. adults reported using meditation in the past 12 months in 2017, up from 4.1% in 2012 source.
+Per the CDC, 14.2% of U.S. adults reported using meditation in the past 12 months in 2017, up from 4.1% in 2012 CDC guidance.
 Most research studies evaluate multi-component mindfulness programs, not one anchor by itself.
-A 2014 JAMA Internal Medicine meta-analysis found moderate improvements in anxiety, depression, and pain in mindfulness meditation programs compared with controls source.
+A 2014 JAMA Internal Medicine meta-analysis found moderate improvements in anxiety, depression, and pain in mindfulness meditation programs compared with controls JAMA study.

 How to choose a meditation anchor in 5 steps